Local Host Cache

 To force an outage, edit the registry of each server containing a Delivery Controller.
 In

-Report: You can generate and provide a report that details the failure point.
+Report: If a synchronization import fails, you can generate a report.
+This report stops at the object causing the error.
 This report feature affects synchronization speed, so Citrix recommends disabling it when not in use.

-To enable and produce a CSS trace report, enter:
+To enable and produce a CSS trace report, enter the following command:

 New-ItemProperty -Path HKLM:\SOFTWARE\Citrix\DesktopServer\LHC -Name EnableCssTraceMode -PropertyType DWORD -Value 1